Discectomy for a Lumbar Herniated Disc

 - Walk as often as you can for the first several weeks.
 Getting up often to walk around will help lower the risk that too much scar tissue will form.

 - Many people can go back to work and their daily routine soon after surgery.
 In some cases, your doctor may suggest a rehabilitation program.
 This may include physical therapy and home exercises.

-- If you work in an office, you may go back to work in 2 to 4 weeks.
+- If you work in an office, you may go back to work in a week or two.
 If your job requires physical labor (such as lifting or operating machinery that vibrates) you may be able to go back to work 4 to 8 weeks after surgery.

 Why It Is Done